smart-data-models/data-models/pysmartdatamodels/README.md

 8- Give reference model for an attribute.
 Function model_attribute(subject, datamodel, attribute)

         List the model of an attribute (when available) belonging to a subject and data model.
         Parameters:
           subject: name of the subject
           datamodel: name of the data model
           attribute: name of the attribute

         Returns:
           if subject, datamodel and attribute are found
             string: attribute model's URL
           if any of the input parameters is not found or there is not a model False

 9- Give reference units for an attribute.
-Function attributes_datamodel(subject, datamodel)
+Function units_attribute(subject, datamodel, attribute)

         List the recommended units of an attribute belonging to a subject and data model.
         Parameters:
           subject: name of the subject
           datamodel: name of the data model
           attribute: name of the attribute

         Returns:
           if subject, datamodel and attribute are found